nebula-plugins/gradle-lint-plugin/README.md

   gradleLint.rules = ['all-dependency'] // add as many rules here as you'd like }
 ```
+## api/implementation support

+[#257](
+https://github.com/nebula-plugins/gradle-lint-plugin/pull/257)  introduced api/implementation configuration support.

+This allows to show warnings around api/implementation configurations

+Since we need to do some major work to keep track of declared configurations and then replace code with the proper configuration, we decided to just show warnings for now.

+This work includes finding dependency information for non resolvable configurations so we look into the parents

+If [gradle/gradle#11106](https://github.com/gradle/gradle/issues/11106) lands some day, we could definitely enhance this experience.

+While it is great to have automatic fix, not having it is worse.
+So for now warning about this with the same detail as before is much better than a broken experience with new gradle configurations

 ## Warning
 Gradle Lint Plugin currently doesn't support: